Environment Variables

 - Server panics on startup if unset when not in dev mode

-Section titled “WORKER_GRPC_ADDR”Bind address for the server-side gRPC listener (control-plane only).
+Section titled “SERVER_GRPC_BIND_ADDR”Bind address for the server-side gRPC listener.

 | Property | Value |